BloodixJamz/JavaScript_YT_Playlist/README.txt

 You can add songs using the Youtube Links and they get displayed into a table below the YT iframe.

-Dependancies : node.js, express, mysql and handlebars.
+Dependencies : node.js, express, mysql and handlebars.

 ***** You will need to create a 'config.js' file containing the following : *****